WiktorJ96/PROJECTS/docs/Vault/dev/README.md

 1. ARIA: Extensive use of ARIA attributes to improve application accessibility.
 2. Semantic HTML: Proper use of HTML5 tags for better structure and accessibility.
 3. Form labels: Correct use of `<label>` tags for form fields.

+Documentation and testing

+1. Unit Testing: Jasmine framework was used to conduct unit testing.
+2. Code documentation: The application uses JSDoc to generate detailed documentation of classes, methods and tests, which supports both developers and technical users.